 In mice, exposure to fine particulate matter (PM2.5) was found to increase insulin resistance, fat formation, and inflammation, in combination with a high-fat diet (Sun et al. 2009).
-Yet a further study by the same authors found that mice exposed to these smaller particulates in early life developed signs of increased insulin resistance, fat formation, and inflammation in adulthood, even when fed a normal diet (Xu et al. 2010).
+A further study by the same authors found that mice exposed to these smaller particulates in early life developed signs of increased insulin resistance, fat formation, and inflammation in adulthood, even when fed a normal diet (Xu et al. 2010).
 These authors further studied the effects of long-term exposure to these air pollutants.
 Exposure induced insulin resistance and caused a decrease in glucose tolerance in exposed animals (Xu X et al. 2011).
-A subsequent study has further characterized the mechanisms involved, largely focusing on inflammation (Liu et al. 2014).
+Mice genetically susceptible to diabetes also experience increased insulin resistance, as well as higher levels of visceral fat, inflammation, and changes in energy metabolism (Liu et al. 2014a).
+Another study further characterized the mechanisms involved, largely focusing on inflammation (Liu et al. 2014b).
 For an article describing the details of this mechanism, see Toxicity Beyond the Lung: Connecting PM2.5, Inflammation, and Diabetes, published in Environmental Health Perspectives.
 Many of the same authors also found other mechanisms involved, including oxidative stress and changes in gene expression (Xu Z et al. 2011).

 Another group of authors found that PM2.5 exposure enhanced insulin resistance in rats fed a high-fat diet, but not in rats fed a normal diet.
 Obesity, then, may increase susceptibility to particulate air pollution (Yan et al. 2011).